magepages/mpdocs/docs/commweb/index.md

 ## Overview

 Commonwealth Bank of Australia is a multinational bank, offering many of Australia's leading financial services.
 [Mageplaza CommWeb extension](https://www.mageplaza.com/magento-2-commweb/) will allow you to allow payment via Commonwealth Bank on the store of Magento 2.
-With CommWeb you can make online payments quickly and reliably.
+With CommWeb, you can make online payments quickly and reliably.

 Mageplaza CommWeb extension allows customers to make payments with MasterCard, Visa, Discover, American Express, Diners, JBC.
 It also is compatible with [Mageplaza One Step Checkout extension](https://www.mageplaza.com/magento-2-one-step-checkout-extension/) and [Payment Restriction](https://www.mageplaza.com/magento-2-payment-restrictions/) extension.